Ferrari SF21

 The Ferrari SF21 (also known by its internal name, Project 673) was a Formula One racing car designed and constructed by Scuderia Ferrari to compete in the 2021 Formula One World Championship.
-The car was driven by Carlos Sainz Jr. and Charles Leclerc.
+The car was driven by Ferrari debutant Carlos Sainz Jr. and Charles Leclerc.
 The car made its competitive debut at the 2021 Bahrain Grand Prix.

 Background

+Name

+Ferrari used the naming scheme of "SF" (Scuderia Ferrari's initials) and the year of competition for the first time since the SF16-H. It would reused again (with a dash) for the SF-23.

+Chassis

 The SF21 was designed as an evolution of its predecessor the SF1000.

 Head of Chassis Enrico Cardile said that the aerodynamics on the SF21 underwent a "radical" revision with two goals in mind given the 2021 rules cut downforce around the car's floor and rear wheels.
 As a result, that the team's development tokens were spent on the transmission and rear suspension.

 The entire front section of the car underwent refinements, with the new front-wing returning to a 2019-style emphasis on the outwash effect.
 It also featured a new lateral drift, both for the shape of the bulkhead in the outermost edge, and in the foot curb area with a small flow diverter in front of the tyre.
 There was also a new cape (the flow diverter located behind the nose which helps to manage the flow of air that passes through the lower part of the frame).
 Additionally, the aerodynamic "horns" placed in the front part of the frame, featured four separate flow diverters.

 Development of the car ended after the Azerbaijan Grand Prix as Ferrari switched their attention to the car's successor.